karbonmanthan/karbonmanthan.github.io/_posts/2025-07-02-On_using_FarmTree_tool_for_a_Value_Chain_Intervention.md

 ## On using FarmTree tool for a Value Chain Intervention Validation

+Don't let them fool you.
+The Value Chain space is just Environmental Markets clothed over with slightly different technical gobbeldegook.
+Under the hood, they operate on the same principle.
+Both involve a change a technology or practice leading to either emissions reductions or emissions removals that can be traded between different actors.
+This core idea has its roots in the framework EPA came up with following Clean Air Act amendments underpins the [history of the Carbon Markets](https://interactive.carbonbrief.org/carbon-offsets-2023/timeline.html).
+Just as the a ton of CO2 reduced or stored is commidified into a product called "carbon credits" which is traded for profit between different entities in the Environmental Markets, in the same way a ton of CO2 is commodified into the "impact units" products that can be sold within companies of same Value Chains in different layers to make profit.
+Profit being the most critical incentive that moves players in both space to make the change regardless of how honest they are about it.

+With this same underpinning principle, there are some non-trivial  differences.

+**Boundaries** - They both define slightly different boundaries.
+While the Value Chain draws its boundaries on chain of activities transforming value of some raw material (say cacoa to chocolate), the Environmental market often draws physical boundaries (like boundaries of a forest plantation).

+**Nature of emissions** - They both differ slightly in nature of their emissions.
+While the Value Chain space concerns itself with "Scope 3" emissions reductions/removals - "indirect" (claiming lack of complete control - see [[1]](#1)) greenhouse gas emissions occurring through a company's chain , the Environmental markets concerns itself with greenhouse gas emissions reductions/removals associated with well defined activities within the physical boundaries they control or influence.

+**Players in the game** - They both involve companies of different weights.
+While Value Chain space is dominated by large multinational cooperates along with many subsidiary companies within a value chain co-claiming without double counting, the Environmental Markets is a space usually occupied by smaller NGOs and carbon consultants claiming without double counting.

+**Money** - Market cashes in on that last difference.
+Value Chain Corporates heavyweights can pay.
+They have made bold net-zero claims to be achieved without know how.
+But they have money.
+And so the market - taking advantange of their knowledge, a general lack of standardization of rules and using [technical jibberish](https://karbonmanthan.github.io/2025/06/23/On-Carbon-Market-jargon.html) to give an air of difference with Environmental markets charges these corporates more than 10 times what they would charge the smaller players of Environmental Markets that struggle to pay through thier nose.

+**Standardization** - Value chain has not been able to yet create as much standard rules and requirements in the same way as the Environmental Markets has.
+This happens to be quiet convienient to the market (see the point above).

 Coming from EM side, VC's fees are mindblowing to me.
 We would get max USD 6k for Certifying a combined Validation Verification together, agreena is USD 127k!
 I would have to work 4-6 months of earning revenue from several projects for that type of amount.

 ### Has farmtree tool ever been used for carbon credits?